Lumi-supercomputer/lumi-userguide/docs/runjobs/lumi_env/softwarestacks.md

 !!! warning "Versions of the LUMI module"
     It is advised to always load a specific version of the LUMI module to have access to the versions of the software that you want.

-Newer versions of the `LUMI` module typically contain newer versions of a package, and packages for which we have a newer version are not installed in newer stacks, or new versions are not backported to older LUMI stacks.
+    Newer versions of the
+    `LUMI` module typically contain newer versions of a package.
+    Older versions of packages are rarely re-installed in newer versions of a `LUMI` stack if a newer version is already available in that stack, and newer versions of software are not backported to older LUMI stacks.
+So if you want to keep using a specific and older version of a package, you'll have to stay with that older version of the stack.

-    After a system update, users should move to newer software stacks as soon as possible.
-Older versions of the LUMI stacks may not be fully functional anymore.
+    After a system update, users should move to newer software stacks and updated software as soon
+    as possible.
+Older versions of the LUMI stacks may not be fully functional anymore because some of the programming environment libraries they use do not function well on the updated system, or simply because the older versions of software in those stacks may no longer be compatible with the new environment.

     Failing to specify a specific version of the LUMI module may cause problems when the default is changed on the system, and jobs already in the queue may